-Even though the movie includes serious subjects such as suicide and abuse, the general feeling of the film is more humor than it is drama.
-Those who suffer from depression can benefit from this movie by seeing how a family can depend on each other when they need to while those who are unfamiliar with the illness can see the subtle and not-so-subtle symptoms of depression.
+Even though the movie includes serious subjects such as suicide and abuse, the general feeling of the film centers on optimism and humor that may appeal to some living with depression.
+Those who live with depression may benefit from this movie by seeing how families can depend on each other when needed.
+Those unfamiliar with the disorder might see the subtle and not-so-subtle symptoms of depression.

 If Depression Were A Monster

-If you are just looking for a short depression video, one of the best is a film without words called, "If Depression Were a Monster," by BFMP.
-This poignant two-minute video with absolutely no spoken words communicates more about depression than most full-length and fully scripted movies.
+If you are looking for a short movie about depression, there is a film without words called "If Depression Were a Monster" by BFMP.
+This two-minute video may communicate more about depression than full-length and fully scripted movies.
 It goes through 24 hours of a young woman's life with a life-sized blue plush monster following her around that represents her depression.